mk12/sicp/notes/lecture.md

 ### Conclusion

-- Quotation stops and says, "I'm talking about this expression itself."
+- Quotation stops and says, "I'm talking about this expression itself".
 - We can write languages that are not only embedded in Lisp, that are completely different, using quotation.
 - Quotation gives us tremendous power.